-Amer Gaffer - Director of Manchester Fuel Cell Innovation Centre
+Amer Gaffer, Director of Manchester Fuel Cell Innovation Centre, MMU

-A varied panel of thought-leaders from Greater Manchester’s thriving Food & Drink industry discuss the challenges they face in scaling-up their businesses over the next 12 months.
+A varied panel of thought-leaders from Greater Manchester’s thriving food and drink industry discuss the challenges they face in scaling-up their businesses over the next 12 months.
 Topics include the “Advancement in Food Technology”, “Start-Up to Scale-Up” and “Beating the Competition.”

 Sponsored by Graphene Engineering Innovation Centre, University of Manchester

 We live in a rapidly advancing world of material science, alongside societal challenges that question our impact on the world.
 This panel discussion will explore the opportunities emerging from the ever-advancing world of material research, through to applications fit for commercialisation.
 Join the discussion and be inspired by experts across the life-cycle.
 Supporting your own new product development and linking you with the experts who can turn your disruptive ideas into reality.